lsst-dm/dmtn-020/index.rst

 outline of the programme of work to be executed.
 In general, this should flow directly from the :ref:`long term plan <sec-long-term-plan>`, ensuring that the expected planning packages are being worked on and milestones being hit.

+While developing the cycle, please:

+- Do not add *artificial* padding or buffers to make the schedule look good;
+- Do budget appropriate time for handling bugs and emergent issues;
+- Reserve time for planning the following cycle: it will have to be defined before this cycle is complete;
+- Leave time for other necessary activities, such as cross-team collaboration meetings and writing documentation.

 Obviously, ensure that the programme of work being developed is achievable by your team in the time available: ultimately, you will want to compare the :ref:`number of SPs your team is able to deliver <sec-effort>` with the sum of